Easy Biscuits

 I recently returned from a trip to Waco, TX where I visited Magnolia Table – Chip & Joanna’s Gaines’ new restaurant.
 When I tried their Biscuits and Sausage Gravy, I decided that the biscuits were the best I’d ever tried.

-These buttermilk biscuits go with almost anything.
+They go with almost anything.
 Plus, this recipe is totally easy, and will become your go-to biscuit recipe!

-Cutting butter into flour for easy biscuits.
+Cutting butter into flour with a pastry cutter.

 How to Make Homemade Biscuits